It is unlikely that anyone would decide to learn French in a fit of pique, or as an act of exoneration.

 Overall, asking questions is a way to understand how receptive your future teacher would be to your queries during lessons.

-Did you know that Superprof tutors, for the most part, offer their first hour of instruction for free, just to see if you will work well together before any cash outlay?
+Did you know that every Superprof French tutor, for the most part, offer their first hour of instruction for free, just to see if you will work well together before any cash outlay?

 Working with a tutor, from one French class to the next, is an excellent way to get multiple inputs on learning the French language.